Cyril Höschl

-Biography and career
+Life and career

 After graduating from the F. X. Šalda Gymnasium in Liberec in 1968, he continued his studies at the Faculty of General Medicine, Charles University, where he graduated in 1974 (MUDr.).
 During his studies, he collaborated with Professor Jan Štěpán, one of the founders of Czech osteology, at the Institute of Biochemistry.
 Initially, he intended to devote himself to internal medicine and pharmacology.
 He chose psychiatry as his professional field mainly because the preferred medical specializations in Prague's medical centers and clinics were fully staffed.

-From 1974, he worked at the Psychiatric Research Institute in Bohnice (later on Prague Psychiatric Centre, which was since 1.1.2015 transformed into National Institute of Mental Health in Klecany, Czech Republic).
+From 1974, he worked at the Psychiatric Research Institute in Prague-Bohnice (later on Prague Psychiatric Centre, which was since 1 January 2015 transformed into National Institute of Mental Health in Klecany, Czech Republic).
 He began his scientific career under Professor Lubomír Hanzlíček.
 In 1977 he passed the 1st degree attestation (residency) in Psychiatry and became an assistant professor at the Lékařská fakulta hygienická (Faculty of Hygiene), Charles University (since 1990 renamed to Third Faculty of Medicine).
 In 1981, he received the 2nd degree attestation.
 From 1990, he was the director of the Prague Psychiatric Center and head of the Department of Psychiatry and Medical Psychology of the Third Faculty of Medicine of the Charles University in Prague.

 In 1982, he defended his PhD thesis in the field on neuroendocrinology: Some Endocrine Aspects of Lithium Prophylaxis (Charles University, 1981).
 In 1988, he completed his habilitation, and in 1991 was appointed Professor of Psychiatry at Charles University.
 In 1990 he received the title Doctor of Sciences (DrSc.) after successfully defended his thesis titled Neuroendocrinology in Psychiatry (Charles University, 1989).

 From 1990 to 1997 he was dean of the Third Faculty of Medicine, and from 1997 to 2003 the vice-dean.
 In 1993, he was the opponent to Professor Karel Malý for the post of chancellor of Charles University.
 He also served as a professor at Pavol Jozef Šafárik University in Košice (from 2004 to 2011).

 From 1994 to 1997 he was a member of the editorial board of the Lidové noviny newspaper.
-He is a member of the editorial board of the magazine Vesmír (since 1994) and editor-in-chief of the Psychiatrie, časopis pro moderní psychiatrii ("Psychiatry, a Journal for Modern Psychiatry", since 1997), member of the editorial boards of the journals Current Opinion in Psychiatry, Integrative Psychiatry (since 1994) and a member of the advisory board of the magazine "Praktický lékař".
-He is an honorary editor of Neuroendocrinology Letters (since 1997) and member of the editorial board of the International Journal of Psychiatry in Clinical Practice (since 1998).
+He was a member of the editorial board of the magazine Vesmír (since 1994) and editor-in-chief of the Psychiatrie, časopis pro moderní psychiatrii ("Psychiatry, a Journal for Modern Psychiatry", since 1997), member of the editorial boards of the journals Current Opinion in Psychiatry, Integrative Psychiatry (since 1994) and a member of the advisory board of the magazine "Praktický lékař".
+He was an honorary editor of Neuroendocrinology Letters (since 1997) and member of the editorial board of the International Journal of Psychiatry in Clinical Practice (since 1998).

+Höschl died on 21 April 2025, at the age of 75.